michaltaraszka/hackathon-space-shield/README.md

-# Drone Mission Control Dashboard
+# RescuEye - Drone Mission Control Dashboard

 A web application for managing drone stations, missions, and incident response.
 Built with React, TypeScript, Zustand, and Chakra UI.